as00r-dev/rock-paper-scissor-odin/README.md

 a single round of RPS using `playerSelection` and `computerSelection`.
 This function returns an `Array[]` of length 2.
 First element of array is a number in inclusive range `0,1,2`.
-Where `0` means round lose, `1` means round won and `2` means round lost.
+Where `0` means round lose, `1` means round won and `2` means draw.
 The second element in array is computer's choice for that round.

 `game(playerChoice, computerChoice)`: This function is the main function